red-dev-inc/subnet-evm/README.md

 ## Run the Local Subnet-evm

-The final step is to run the local subnet-evm
+The final step is to run the local subnet-evm.

 [`scripts/run.sh`](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) automatically installs `avalanchego`, sets up a local network, and creates a `subnet-evm` genesis file.
 The usage of this script is